amadeus4dev/amadeus-node/README.md

 [![Dependencies](.github/images/dependencies.svg)](npmjs)
 [![Contact Support](https://img.shields.io/badge/contact-support-blue.svg)][support]

-Amadeus provides a set of APIs for the travel industry.
-Flights, Hotels, Locations and more.

 Amadeus provides a rich set of APIs for the travel industry.
 For more details, check out the [Amadeus for Developers Portal](https://developers.amadeus.com) or the [SDK class reference](https://amadeus4dev.github.io/amadeus-node/).

 ## Installation

 This module has been tested using Node 6 and higher, though it should work with Node 4 and 5 as well.
-You can install install it using Yarn or NPM.
+You can install it using Yarn or NPM.

 ```sh
 npm install amadeus --save